Skip to Content

 Self-Pacing Tools

 Two MCP tools registered on the in-Odoo agent let a running session defer itself across cron ticks. schedule_resume pauses until a wall-clock time and stores a synthetic user message to fire on wake-up — so the agent picks up exactly where it left off, with the instruction it gave itself fresh in context. schedule_recurring re-fires the same session on a fixed cadence with hard caps and supports {run} / {total} placeholders in the prompt.
+Both reuse muk_ai's existing pending-session crons for pickup — no dedicated resume worker is added.

 Per-Record Dispatch & Chaining